taiki-e/setup-cross-toolchain-action/README.md

 [3] binfmt doesn't work<br>

 The current default version of Wine is 7.13.
-You can select/pin the version by using `runner` input option.
+You can select/pin the version by using `@` syntax in `runner` input option.
 For example:

 ```yaml
 - uses: taiki-e/setup-cross-toolchain-action@v1